amachwe/Scala-Machine-Learning/README.md

 Geo Life Tracker data clustering.
-The dataset is available here: https://www.microsoft.com/en-us/download/details.aspx?id=52367 It contains GPS tracks (about 24 million points) which we load into MongoDB using the WGS 84 point type.
+The dataset is available here: https://www.microsoft.com/en-us/download/details.aspx?id=52367 It contains GPS tracks (about 24 million points) which we load into MongoDB using the WGS 84 point type (longitude and latitude).
 This allows us to run geo-queries on it.
+More info here: https://docs.mongodb.com/v3.2/applications/geospatial-indexes/

 Then we use Spark and Spark ML to process the data and do K-Means clustering.